mussyboi23x/assets/_games/tigersimulator3d.md

 layout: post
 title:  "Tiger Simulator 3D"
 date: "2025-1-22 11:29:00"
-preview: embeds/tigersimulator3d/thumbnail.png
+preview: embeds/tigersimulator3d/icon.png
 embed_url55: embeds/tigersimulator3d/index.html
 ---
-Release your inner beast.
 Use WASD to move, shift to run, space to jump and click to attack.
+Release your inner beast and create the best tiger family.